TRANSLATE THIS PAGE

 It can be hard to understand all of the special words and phrases that are specific to your housing situation.

 These are the things that you get at your apartment or in the apartment complex.
 ELI housing amenities always include basic furniture and utilities.
 Some ELI apartment options include a swimming pool, movie theater, or a study lounge in the amenities.
-Check out the Housing Options page to see what amenities are included.

 If your lease ends, you have to move out.
 If you are going to continue studying at the ELI and you do not want to move out, you can choose to “renew your lease” for another lease term.
 This is common at the ELI.
 Students are encouraged to sign a “session-long lease” and then renew the lease if you plan to stay for another session.

 This is the money that you pay to live in the apartment.
 Rent might be due in full before you move in or you might pay your rent month by month.

 This means that you are required to pay the full amount of money for rent before you move in.

 example: Rent is due “in full” when you move in at Pine Brook.

 The payment you make when you move into your housing to pay for anything that is damaged when you move out.